How does this medication work? What will it do for me?

 Mental health: THC may make behavior and thought disturbances worse for people who have psychotic conditions.
 This medication may also cause symptoms of psychosis and mania to develop in people who have not had these symptoms before.
 If you experience symptoms such as hallucinations, mania (feeling unusually overexcited or uninhibited), or delusional thinking, or other psychiatric changes (mood swings, hallucinations, anxiety), or notice them in a family member who is taking this medication, contact your doctor as soon as possible.

-The risk of seizures is also higher for people with epilepsy, a history of seizures, or who are at risk of seizures (e.g., people with head trauma).
+Seizure disorders: The risk of seizures may be higher for people with epilepsy, a history of seizures, or who are at risk of seizures (e.g., people with head trauma).
 If you have a history of seizure disorders, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Substance abuse disorders: This medication is not recommended for people with addictions, as it can cause physical and psychological dependence and has the potential to be abused.
 If you have a history of substance abuse disorders, including alcohol abuse or dependence, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.